 Closing costs aren’t bad, sketchy things, and they’re not intended to be hidden costs that take advantage of anyone.
 They’re all legitimate fees because, the fact is, buying and selling a home takes a lot of work, and the people doing that work need to be paid for it.
 And as we just learned, no matter how you spin it, they will be paid, no matter what.
 The good news is that your lender should give you a GFE ("good faith estimate") when you qualify of what your closing costs might be.

 The GFE is not a guaranteed number by any means, but it should at least be a rough idea—and fair warning.

 On the hunt for a home?
-Here's a step-by-step guide to getting a mortgage and buying a house.
+Here's a step-by-step guide to buying a house.

 Image: Jessica Wilson